sketchplugins/plugin-directory/README.md

 - [Regexp Rename](https://github.com/littlebusters/regexp-rename), by littlebusters: You can change the layer name by Regexp in Sketch 3.
 - [Relabel Button](https://github.com/kenmoore/sketch-relabel-button), by Ken Moore: Update a button's label and it gets resized automatically, preserving existing padding.
 - [Remove All Guides](https://github.com/ichik/removeallguides), by Vadim Mikhnov: Removes all the guides from selected artboards.
-- [Remove Fills and Borders](https://github.com/sebj/remove-fills-and-borders), by Seb Jachec: Remove a layer's fills and borders in Sketch.
+- [Remove.bg](https://github.com/mathieudutour/sketch-remove-bg), by Mathieu Dutour: Remove image background in a single click
 - [Rename Instances](https://github.com/exevil/sketch-rename-instances), by Vyacheslav Dubovitsky: Tiny single-command Sketch plugin that renames every symbol instance with its master's name.
 - [Rename It](http://rodi01.github.io/RenameIt/), by Rodrigo Soares: Keep your Sketch files organized, batch rename layers and artboards.
 - [Rename Layers Based On Textstyle](https://github.com/tbrasington/rename-layers-based-on-textstyle), by Thomas Brasington: Renames text layers in the current page based on their text style name